 - Pour the frothed creamer into a cup

-I discussed how to use the Keurig frother and Keurig K-Cafe in a different post that I think will be an interesting read for you.
+We discussed how to use the Keurig frother and Keurig K-Cafe in a different post that we think will be an interesting read for you.

 3. How to Froth Coffee Creamer Using a Plunger (French Press)